don-patterson/recipes/public/list/Margie's Broccoli Casserole.md

 - 15 Ritz crackers, crushed

 ## Directions
-1. Cook broccoli until tener, and drain well
+1. Cook broccoli until tender, and drain well
 1. Mix with all other ingredients
 1. Bake for 20 minutes at 350F